x3nnnonn/StarBreaker/README.md

 - raw = no clue. from the path it seems to be planet texture related somehow
 - RigLogic = RIG V1.9 signature. animation related?
 - socpak - server object container pak. zip file. explore me
 - vvg = vehicle voxel ?? sig 0xC?
-0xBA 0xFE 0xCA
+0xBA 0xFE 0xCA | some of these are CrCh
 - topology = unknown. medical gown. starcloth? no signature